Getting to know 3 seasons in Thailand

-Thailand has 3 seasons is hot, cool, and wet.
-The weather is classified as hot and humid, with a long monsoon season.
-April and May the hottest months of the year.
+The weather is classified as hot and humid with a long monsoon season.
+April and May are the hottest months of the year.

 Hot Season